Lucasplaygaemes/JNTD/README.md

 A2 is now a much more complete then before, you can run linux commands just like vim, and there a new file "c.syntax" and what does that file do you might ask?
 Easy!
 There is the words who will be highlighted and i will add in the future a c.dict that will be a dictionary for words! and the best!

+# Dependencies?
+Until this moment, i'm only using C, but not just default C libralys, so i will make a file to install dependecies on some systems, which are the one i know, and how to install.

 # Projects?
 JNTD is my main project for a while now, but i have other projects in mind, my favorite programming language is C, and that's clear, but, i would love somethings that are not native in C, i'm not a c developer, but i will make changes haha.
 I have other projects in mind, some of then i can add in JNTD, but other i can't, i will make then public once i feel they're good enough.